jeffreylanters/unity-tweens/README.md

 An extremely light weight, extendable and customisable tweening engine made for script-based animations for user-interfaces and world-spaces objects optimised for all platforms.

+The power and speed you expect from other tweening engines, but with strictly types methods and clean usage.

 When using this Unity Package, make sure to **Star** this repository.
 When using any of the packages please make sure to give credits to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **It it prohibited to distribute, sublicense, and/or sell copies of the Software!**

 **&Lt;**